muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 + simplified shopping reciepts
 + words - letters and pos.

+---
-## lec 1.2 - Concepts of Variables, Iterators and Filtering
+##lec  1.2 - Concepts of Variables, Iterators and Filtering

 + iterator goes across the data set ( or a filtered subset of it. (like case in statistics).
 + variables value is altered according to the value provided by the iterator.